Project Accounts¶

 Cost: There is a nominal charge of $25/mo/user for the use of Lawrencium to cover the costs of home directory storage and backups.
 PCA Project accounts are not charged for usage.
 Recharge accounts are charged $0.01/SU for compute.
 Account fees and cpu usage will appear as LRCACT and LRCCPU in the LBL Cost Browser.

-shared filesystem which does not have a quota; this file system is intended for short term use and should be considered volatile.
+Storage: Home directory space have a quota set at 30GB per user and is available at: /global/home/users/<username>.
+Users may also use the scratch shared filesystem: /global/scratch/users/<username> if they need more storage for a limited time; this scratch space is intended for short term use and should be considered volatile.
 Backups are not performed on this file system.
-Data is subject to periodic purge policy wherein any files which are not accessed with in the last 14 days will be deleted.
 Users should make sure to have a back up of these files to some external permanent storage as soon as they are generated on the cluster.
+More information on Storage.

 Acknowledgements¶